-There are specific requirements for "special labour protection articles", which include safety nets, safety helmets, building fasteners and other products that ensure labour safety.
+Product Safety Regulatory Regime for Personal Protective Equipment (PPE) PPE is not a defined legal term under PRC laws.
+There are specific requirements for "special labour protection articles", which include safety nets, safety helmets, building fasteners, and other products that ensure labour safety.
 The current regulations on special labour protection articles are less stringent than the regulations for medical devices.
-Unlike medical devices, business operators do not need to obtain special permits or licences for the registration, manufacturing or distribution of special labour protection articles.
-The government implements a thirdparty voluntary certification system for attaching safety signs on special labour protection articles, and the production, circulation and use of such special labour protection articles are subject to enhanced supervision by Administration for Market Regulation and its local counterparts (collectively, AMR) beyond ordinary products, by means of spot checks of product quality and on-site supervision for the use of such special labour protection articles.
+Unlike medical devices, business operators do not need to obtain special permits or licences for the registration, manufacturing, or distribution of special labour protection articles.
+The government implements a third-party voluntary certification system for attaching safety signs on special labour protection articles, and the production, circulation, and use of such special labour protection articles are subject to enhanced supervision by the State Administration for Market Regulation and its local counterparts (collectively, AMR) beyond ordinary products, by means of spot checks of product quality and on-site supervision for the use of such special labour protection articles.
 If the protective articles used by medical staff fall within the scope of medical devices, they are regulated as medical devices.
-General labour protection articles and other personal protective equipment are deemed to be ordinary products with no special regulatory requirements for their marketing, manufacturing and distribution.
-1.2 Healthcare Products Product Safety Regulatory Regime for Healthcare Products Cosmeticsare governed by administrative regulations, ranging from manufacturing to marketing, business operation and post-market monitoring.
-The Regulations on the Supervision and Regulation of Cosmetics are the most significant regulations in the hierarchy, which apply a Classification Supervision System to cosmetics: - special cosmetics, referring to cosmetics that claim new efficacy, must be registered with the competent authorities before manufacturing and import; while - ordinary cosmetics (cosmetics other than special cosmetics) need only be record-filed.
+General labour protection articles and other personal protective equipment are deemed to be ordinary products with no special regulatory requirements for their marketing, manufacturing, and distribution.
+1.2 Healthcare Products Product Safety Regulatory Regime for Healthcare Products Cosmetics are governed by administrative regulations, ranging from manufacturing to marketing, business operation, and post-market monitoring.
+The Regulations on the Supervision and Regulation of Cosmetics are the most significant regulations in the hierarchy, which apply a Classification Supervision System to cosmetics. - Special cosmetics, referring to cosmetics that claim new efficacy, must be registered with the competent authorities before manufacturing and import. - Ordinary cosmetics (cosmetics other than special cosmetics) need only to be recordfiled.